Mediaeval Fields on Pinzarie Hill

 Apart from Aird, there are also old buildings, now enclosed by a wire fence, on the east side of Aird on the Cairneycroft march.
 Here were houses, outbuildings, small enclosures and an old pond.
 I have never seen any reference to these buildings, either on maps or documents.
 They are very close to the abandoned croft at Upper Cairneycroft, which lies just over the dyke.
 Could they have been associated with Cairneycroft perhaps?

 When was Aird abandoned?
 James Hunter had two hearths and a kiln at Aird in 1691.
 The Buccleuch map of 1820 marks Aird House in a very large field called Aird Crofts (the infield), of which Aird was quite central and it was probably just inhabited for a few more years.
+The 1854 Buccleuch map below shows the outline of the house at Aird Park, but apparently under a pile of stones.
 The stone dykes nearest to Aird House were built after 1820.
 The old holding of Aird was certainly incorporated into Ford by 1853.